srivastavaresearchgroup/EPick/README.md

 # EPick
 EPick: Multi-Class Attention-based U-shaped Neural Network for Earthquake Detection and Seismic Phase Picking

-Reference:
+Cite

+If you use this code for your research, please cite it with the following bibtex entry.

+@article{li2021epick,
-Li, Wei, Megha Chakraborty, Darius Fenner, Johannes Faber, Kai Zhou, Georg Ruempker, Horst Stoecker, and Nishtha Srivastava.
-"EPick: Multi-Class Attention-based U-shaped Neural Network for Earthquake Detection and Seismic Phase Picking." arXiv preprint arXiv:2109.02567 (2021).
+  title={EPick: Multi-Class Attention-based U-shaped Neural Network for Earthquake Detection and Seismic Phase Picking}, author={Li, Wei and Chakraborty, Megha and Fenner, Darius and Faber, Johannes and Zhou, Kai and Ruempker, Georg and Stoecker, Horst and Srivastava, Nishtha}, journal={arXiv preprint arXiv:2109.02567}, year={2021}
+}